 How to Get a Revived Salvage Title in California

 It’s not as simple as repairing your car to a drivable state to get a revived title, though.
 You’ll also need to get your state to approve it.
 California has specific criteria that your total loss salvage car will need to meet before it receives a revived title brand.
-California revived title law law requires:
+The revived title law requires:

 - A complete and signed Application for Title or Registration (REG 343)

 - A junk receipt from the DMV (You’ll need a statement of facts form if you bought the car outside of the state)

 - Paid all the registration and filing fees with the DMV

 Insurance for Cars with Revived Titles

 Once repaired, revived junk cars must be insured before you can drive them.
 You should have no problem finding an insurance policy for a revived junk-branded title in California.
 However, your insurer may limit you to a liability-only policy.
 This means you wouldn’t be able to get full coverage.

 Car insurance for a revived junk or total loss salvage car will also cost more.
 This is because your insurer understands that there are still risks with rebuilt cars.
 It’s hard to know for sure how safe the car is, even after undergoing full repairs and an inspection.
 While your policy will be more expensive, you should still try and find the best deal possible.
 It’s smart to shop around and compare quotes to find the best rates.